What Are the Warmest Cities in Spain?

 6. Cartagena – 20.4 °C

-Cartagena is the warmest place in mainland Spain.
-Located in the region of Murcia, Cartagena is the best option to spend winter if you want to visit Spain on the continent.
+Cartagena is the warmest place in Spain that isn’t located in the Canary Islands.
+Located in the region of Murcia, Cartagena is the best option for winter sun on the peninsula.
 With a hot semi-arid climate, Cartagena is also one of the sunniest destinations in the region.
 The drawback is that while it has warm winters, it also has very hot summers.

 Average high temperature in January: 18.2 °C